 You can then rename it for the current month and start budgeting.

-I hope that this post was helpful.
-If you’re already budgeting with Google Sheets, please see my article that lays out my personal budgeting strategy.
+And if you’re already budgeting with Google Sheets, please see my article that lays out my personal budgeting strategy.

 I make a few tweaks to the Google Sheets monthly budget template to save time every month!